Lee182/OpenTorah/README.md

 # OpenTorah
-An express app (in very early stages at the moment) which renders the hebrew bible and mechanical transation to your browser from a mongo database.
+A Web application built with mongodb nodejs and express  to renders the hebrew bible and translations.
 ![A Screenshot](https://github.com/Lee182/opentorah/blob/master/Github/images/screenshot05052015.png "A basic reader")
 <br/>
-The data structure is a flat level structure where a every single word is an single entry
+The data structure is a flat level structure where each single word is an single entry
 ## Install
 ### Dependencies
 - [mongodb](http://docs.mongodb.org/manual/installation/)
 - [nodejs](http://nodejs.org/)

-### Initilizing
+### Init
 ```
 $ git clone https://github.com/Lee182/opentorah.git
 $ cd opentorah

-$ mongoimport --db=reader -c torah --jsonArray sourcefiles/torah.json
+$ mongoimport --db=reader -c ./data/torah --jsonArray sourcefiles/torah.json
 $ npm install

 // You may need to run this if you are having mongoimport errors